MattPinder/MastersProject/README.md

     * Align vs. multiple examples from other species and identify conserved regions?
   * Try to find some for fungi too?

 Add Bamboozle function!

+# 26 March 2018

+## Genome size estimation

+findGSE 3.3.2 - R
+* Requirement for corrected+trimmed, short-read data; removal of organellar reads?
+  * Which data? - RO5 Illumina used for PacBio correction...
+  * Use Alvar's mapping script to remove organellar sequences, then run analyses

+* Currently waiting on mapping_filtering.sh (this may fill up data5 so keep checking...)
+  * RESTARTED JOB ON DATA21 AS A TEMPORARY MEASURE; WHEN COMPLETE, MOVE ONLY REQUIRED FILES BACK TO DATA5 (UNMAPPED READS) AND DELETE THE REST

+## Bamboozle

+Change in approach from original idea, following discussion with Mats:
+* Look at file step-by-step in a given window (e.g. 10) (perhaps better to use Samtools approach, per-base cov)
+* Save the coverage values to a list, and for each step, append the new value and remove the first
+* If there is a significant drop (e.g. >50%) within the window, report the positions

+Check results of test_deletion.py, refine and add to Bamboozle (and close `screen`)